cap-js-community/websocket/README.md

 and transactional safe in a separate transaction.
 It is ensured, that the event is processed in any case, as outbox keeps the outbox entry open, until the event processing succeeded.

-The transactional safety can be achieved using `cds.outboxed` as follows:
+The transactional safety can be achieved using `cds.outboxed` with kind `persistent-outbox` as follows:

 ```js
 const chatService = cds.outboxed(await cds.connect.to("ChatService"), {